drgerg/Pi-based-weather-station/README.md

 I am a self-taught rank amateur coder, as anyone with experience can plainly see.
 What I know is what I've done so far works here, and provides me with reliable and accurate data as compared to all the local commercial and government data sources.

 I use Visual Studio Code in Windows.
-I use Microsoft's Remote-SSH extensions to work with my code on the weather station Pi out on the pole in the backyard.
-The WeatherPi stores its data in an mySQL database running on another machine in the house.
+I use Microsoft's Remote-SSH extensions to work with my code on the WeatherPi out on the pole in the backyard.
+The WeatherPi stores its data in a mySQL database running on another machine in the house.
 I use Filezilla to keep local copies of my code when I'm done editing and testing.

 The system runs on a Pi 4 Model B.  Rather than re-invent the wheel on environmental sensors, I bought [Sparkfun's SEN-08942 Weather Meters](https://www.sparkfun.com/products/8942).
 I have a [DROK buck-converter](./Pics/DROK-Buck-Converter-mount.jpg) DC-to-DC power board, a real-time clock module, a analog-to-digital module, and a BME280 temperature, pressure, humidity sensor module all living in the box on the pole.
 A Pi Camera v2 provides a 640x480 view of the outdoor conditions.